lucasdf/lucasdf.github.com/about.md

 ## Books I Have Read

 ### 2018
+- A Game of Thrones, by George R. R. Martin (April)
 - Green Mars, by Kim Stanley Robinson (March)
 - Peopleware: Productive Projects and Teams, by Tom DeMarco (January)